Oliver Dillon

 Oliver Nicholas Anthony Dillon (born 11 April 1998) is an English actor.
-He is best known for his role as Huffty in the CBeebies shows Raa Raa the Noisy Lion since 2011-2018 and Waybuloo.
+He is best known for his role as Huffty in the CBeebies shows Raa Raa the Noisy Lion from 2011 to 2018 and as Nok Tok in Waybuloo.
 Dillon also voiced Lumpy the Heffalump in My Friends Tigger & Pooh airing on Playhouse Disney Channel.

 Career

 Dillon's first job was in the Basil Brush Show as a band member in Bingo's band, but he is best known for being the voice talent of Lumpy the Heffalump in My Friends Tigger & Pooh.

-In November, Disney Television Animation releases the DVD Pooh's Super Sleuth Christmas Movie, where Oliver also provided the voice of Lumpy.
+In November, Disney Television Animation released the DVD Pooh's Super Sleuth Christmas Movie, where Oliver also provided the voice of Lumpy.
 In 2008 Oliver was cast in a new animated pre-school show due to air in May 2009 Waybuloo where he voices the character of Nok Tok.
-He also played Fizzy the leader of a gang in The Sparticle Mystery in 2011 and voiced Hufty in the animation Raa Raa The Noisy Lion.
+He also played Fizzy the leader of a gang in The Sparticle Mystery in 2011 and voiced Hufty in the animation Raa Raa the Noisy Lion.

 Dillon was born with cystic fibrosis.